gt-onboarding/partiful-presentation-1/README.md

 Translations are completely free to use for this project.

+Star the libraries on [GitHub](https://github.com/generaltranslation/gt) to support the project.

 ## Getting Started

 There are slightly different steps for development and production.